 Natural-Areas Restoration: What We Manage and Why We Do It

-Discover how and why the Forest Preserve District manages habitat, plants and animals in DuPage forest preserves.
-Hear about our organization’s natural-resource management philosophy, ecology and aquatic habitats, and discover opportunities for volunteers to help out.
+Discover how and why the Forest Preserve District manages habitats, plants and animals in DuPage forest preserves.
+Hear about our organization’s philosophy about managing habitat, and find out about restoration projects completed in your favorite preserves.
+Then, discover opportunities for volunteers to help out in the restoration process.